-Donna Nook Seal Colony is in Lincolnshire on the coast of the North Sea.
+Donna Nook Seal Colony is in Lincolnshire on the coast of the North Sea on the east coast of England.
 Every year between November and December the grey seals come up on to the sand dunes at to have their pups.

 But I have never seen so many as close at Donna Nook.
 Some seals are literally lying next to the fence next to the path.

-Where is Donna Nook seal colony?
+Where is Donna Nook Seal Colony?

 The seal colony is about 10 miles from Mablethorpe in Lincolnshire on the east coast of the UK.